Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Use OAS to define our routing

-##TODO (is it worth doing openid connect here given the custom config needed)
+##TODO (is it worth doing openid connect here given the custom config needed and expected realms etc??)

 Ok next we are going to use our OAS to configure our HTTPRoute.
 Lets use the kuadrantctl to generate our `HTTPRoute`